exercism/javascript/concepts/conditionals/introduction.md

 }
 ```

-... and/or [logical operators][concept-logical-operators] are used.
+... and/or logical operators are used.

 ```javascript
 const isPositive = num >= 0;